Homemade Hot Tamales Recipe

 Make Tamale Dough

-- Gradually add corn masa to shortening mixture mixing well; beat 10 minutes on medium speed of heavy duty electric mixer until mixture is light and fluffy.
+- Gradually add the corn masa to shortening mixture mixing well; beat 10 minutes on medium speed of a heavy duty electric mixer until mixture is light and fluffy.

 Finishing Tamale Filling

-- In a large skillet sauté the meat in vegetable oil until browned, stir in tomato mixture.
+- In a large skillet sauté the meat in the vegetable oil until browned, stir in the tomato mixture.

 - Cook over low heat for 15-20 minutes, stirring occasionally.